swordbreaker/UnityAnimationHelper/README.md

 When you have a [TransformAnimator](https://swordbreaker.github.io/UnityAnimationHelper/api/AnimationHelpers.TransformAnimator.html) instance you can access the corutine and stop the animation.

-You can wait in a coroutine
+You can wait in a coroutine.
 ```c#
 yield return animator.CurrentCoroutine;
 ```

-And you can stop the animation
+And you can stop the animation.
 ```c#
 animator.Stop();
 ```